FarronF/limerick-council-meetings/meetings/2021/07/15-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 17th June 2021.md

  Councillor John Egan asked his thanks be communicated to the Waste Water crews

-who worked on the sewerage blockage in Murroe---
+who worked on the sewerage blockage in Murroe
+---
 6

  Councillor Donegan also raised the issue of the wall collapse on graves at Temple